v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 them should be overloaded in the subclass to either run the action in the gui thread or to run the action in the model thread.
-The default :meth:`ApplicationAction.gui_run` behavior is to pop-up a :class:`camelot.view.controls.ProgressDialog` dialog and start the :meth:`model_run` method in the model thread.
+The default :meth:`ApplicationAction.gui_run` behavior is to pop-up a :class:`camelot.view.controls.progress_dialog.ProgressDialog` dialog and start the :meth:`model_run` method in the model thread.

-:meth:`model_run` in itself is a generator, that can yield object back to the gui, such as a :class:`camelot.admin.action.PrintPreview`.
+:meth:`model_run` in itself is a generator, that can yield object back to the gui, such as a :class:`camelot.view.action_steps.print_preview.PrintPreview`.

 The action subclass can than be used a an element of the actions list of an :class:`camelot.admin.application_admin.ApplicationAdmin` subclass::